 Search Engine Optimization

-Search engine optimization (SEO) is how you can help ensure people find your firm when they search online for things that your business can help them with. about the signals you send to search engines related to what your website and its pages are about overall.
+Search engine optimization (SEO) is how you can help ensure people find your firm when they search online for things that your business can help them with.
+By sending the right signals to search engines, you tell them and your clients what your website is about.
 This includes important information such as the clients you serve, the topics and keywords relevant to those clients, and your geographic area.
+As a result, an effective law firm website optimized for law firm SEO will rank higher on the search engine results pages and be more visible to potential clients.

 Law firm SEO has multiple components, including content marketing, on-site optimization, local SEO, technical SEO, and link building.